 Graduated Approach

-The graduated approach enables schools to respond to every child’s strengths and needs through a continuous cycle of ‘Assess-Plan–Do–Review’.
+The graduated approach enables schools and settings to respond to every child’s strengths and needs through a continuous cycle of ‘Assess-Plan–Do–Review’.
 Children, young people and their families are central to this process so that decisions are informed by what matters most to them.
-This enables schools to build a clear and evolving understanding of each learner’s needs, reviewing what is working and adapting support as circumstances change.
+This enables schools and settings to build a clear and evolving understanding of each learner’s needs, reviewing what is working and adapting support as circumstances change.
 By connecting high-quality teaching, targeted support and specialist guidance when required, the graduated approach promotes progress, belonging and equitable access to learning for all.

 A black triangle with, PCG in the middle.
 This is clickable, and will open a parent carer guide on the corresponding area within section one of the OAG